felbecker/snakeMSA/README.md

 Use the regular pipeline to align `data/size_scaling_homfam_huge`.

-Then run the pipeline on the generated collection:
+Then run the pipeline on the generated collection.

+## References

 [1] Becker, F., & Stanke, M. (2024). learnMSA2: deep protein multiple alignments with large language and hidden Markov models.
 Bioinformatics, 40(Supplement_2), ii79-ii86.

 [2] Deorowicz, S., Debudaj-Grabysz, A., & Gudyś, A. (2016).
 FAMSA: Fast and accurate multiple sequence alignment of huge protein families.
 Scientific reports, 6(1), 33964.